 A full course load is 18 credits per academic year, with a maximum of 9 credits per term.
-Students who wish to take more than 18 credits may do so only with permission of the Graduate Chair.
-If permission has not been given to enroll in 6 extra credits, the School may unilaterally de-register the student from the excess credits.
+Students who wish to take more than 18 credits must seek permission from the Graduate Chair.
+If permission has not been granted to enrol in extra credits (maximum 6 credits), the School may unilaterally de-register the student from excess credits without notice.
+In order to complete your MFA degree within the standard two years, and to avoid incurring significant continuing fees, we recommend that On Campus students front-load their course work in their first year to ensure they have the capacity to complete their thesis project.